Scrutiny is the activity of challenge of decisions and policies to ensure the best possible outcome for people in Monmouthshire.

 Scrutiny is a legislative requirement to improve corporate governance by ensuring openness, accountability and transparency in decision-making.

 Many decisions that affect communities will be made by the communities themselves.
-Decisions are also made by Council Officers, Council Members (elected County Councillors), the Council’s Executive (the political leadership) and full Council (all elected County Councillors).
-Whilst Executive Members (the Cabinet) propose and implement policy, the remaining Members play a vital Scrutiny role via four Select Committees:
+Decisions are also made by Council Officers, by the Council’s ‘Executive’ (the political leadership) and by full Council (all Councillors).
+Whilst the Executive proposes and implements policy, the remaining Councillors play a vital Scrutiny role in five Select Committees:

 How do Scrutiny Committees operate?

 - Each Scrutiny Committee meets six-weekly, with additional meetings scheduled when necessary.

 - The committee comprises 9 non-executive Members and the Committee elects a Chair annually.